Our Board & Staff

 Laura Gerhold, President

 Laura Gerhold is the Chief Advisor for the Department of Aerospace Engineering at the University of Illinois.
 She also is a Medical Advocate for RACES, the Rape Advocacy, Counseling, and Educational Services.
 She is serving as the Vice President of the YWCA board.
 She chairs the governance committee and is a member of the marketing and development committee.
 Laura loves to travel and will take the opportunity to visit new cultures whenever she can.
 Laura’s passion to uplift women, eliminate racism and build a better community fits well within the mission of the YWCA.

 Jensy Joseph, Secretary

-Jensy Joseph is currently pursuing a Master's in Social Work at the University of Illinois at Urbana Champaign School of Social Work.
+Jensy Joseph is a licensed social worker and recent graduate of the Master's in Social Work program at the University of Illinois at Urbana Champaign School of Social Work.
 During her undergraduate degree, she had the chance to intern with the YWCA University of Illinois and soon after joined the team as a board member.
 She is a proud member of the marketing and development committee at the YWCA.
-Jensy had a wonderful opportunity to travel Europe for a study abroad program where she truly felt and witnessed the resiliency of women.
 Jensy has found that the mission and work of the YWCA starts with a dedicated team that embraces and supports all people in our community with real action.
 She has felt empowered by the YWCA to excel and stand out and that motivates her to empower others.